Mohansanjiv/namstereact/README.md

   </ul>

-# lecture 3 -remainig to watch Remaining Time-1:08:37
-## Laying the foundation
   // this is not html in javascript
   - const jsxsyntex =`<h1 className="" >this looks like html/xml</h1>`
   -this is converted or transpile or compile by babel into react element